ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "invalidContact", with a description describing the error and what types of contact URL the server considers acceptable.

-The server creates an account object with the included contact information.
-The "key" element of the account is set to the public key used to verify the JWS (i.e., the "jwk" element of the JWS header).
-The server returns this account object in a 201 (Created) response, with the account URI in a Location header field.
+The server creates an account and populates the account object with the "key" field containing the JWK public key used to verify the JWS.
+The server returns this account object in a response with a 201 (Created) status code, with the account URI in a Location header field.

-If the server already has an account registered with the provided account key, then it MUST return a 200 (OK) response and provide the URI of that account in the Content-Location header field.
+If the server already has an account registered with the provided account key, then it MUST return a response with a 200 (OK) status code and provide the URI of that account in the Content-Location header field.
 This allows a client that has an account key but not the corresponding account URI to recover the account URI.

 If the server wishes to present the client with terms under which the ACME service is to be used, it MUST indicate the URI where such terms can be accessed